 - Loans – be cautious of taking on any new debt.
 Consider first saving for your large purchases as opposed to going into debt.
 If you have to go into debt then do everything you can to get out quickly.
 Also shop around for the best rates, and options too.
 Every % point is a few more dollars in your family’s pockets.

 - Telephone – don’t be satisfied with the status quo land line.
 Shop around for your business.
 A lot of land line companies are offering competitive rates just to keep you from switching to a VOIP provider.
 If you can leverage VOIP services then consider Ooma, Vonage, or Skype.

 - Cell Phones – just like regular phone providers, cellular companies have been very competitive in recent years, and especially with everyone having smart phones and data plans.
 If you have to have a smart phone then take a look at Virgin Mobile.
 They have some great plans starting at just $35/month and all plans include unlimited data, text, email, and web.
-If you aren’t into having a smart phone/crackberry, then take a look at pay-as-you-go phones.
-I made the switch to a Tracfone about 2 years ago have had no regrets.
+If you aren’t into having a smart phone, then take a look at pay-as-you-go phones.
+I used a Tracfone several years ago have had no regrets.